ulrichblock/ulrichblock.github.io/content/blog/2011/07/your-server-will-be-restarted-on-map-change/index.md

 ---
 title: "Your server will be restarted on map change"
-tags: ["Counter-Strike: Source", "Day of Defeat: Source", "Half-Life 2", "Left 4 Dead", "game-server"]
+tags: ["steam", "Counter-Strike: Source", "Day of Defeat: Source", "Half-Life 2", "Left 4 Dead", "game-server"]
 published: true
 date: "2011-07-17"
 ---